operasoftware/devopera/articles/_posts/2011-08-29-opera-mini-request-headers.md

 - `file_system` (Opera Mini 4 and later): File system support detected.
 The user will be able to save files on the device that are not handled natively by Opera Mini, and upload files when Mini encounters a file input element (`<input type="file">`).
 - `folding`: Content folding is supported and enabled.
 - `routing`: Means that the client is able to send traffic to different transcoders based on client side rules.
 This is used in different operator integrations like zero rated traffic to specific domains.
-- `secure`: The connection between Mini's client and proxy server is encrypted.
+- `secure`: The connection between Mini’s client and proxy server is encrypted.
 All versions of Mini support SSL encryption between proxy server and web server, but only 3.0 and later supports client to proxy encryption.
 - `skindownload` (Opera Mini 4 only): The Opera Mini version can download new skins
 - `touch`: The device is a touchscreen device.
 - `viewport`: The Opera Mini version supports viewport, which allows web developers to specify optimized rendering information for mobile browsers.
 For more information on this feature, read [An introduction to meta viewport and @viewport][2] by Andreas Bovens.